csb91/csb91/README.md

 - 🔭 I’m currently working on [OpenAI-Tweet-Blog](https://github.com/csb91/openai-tweet-blog)

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Vue/Typescript + GraphQL

 - 😁 Please feel free to reach out if you are interested in having me on your team!